-So much to learn with so little time.
+You have so much to learn with so little time.
 Not to mention, the pressure of making enough money to pay your bills.
 And, somehow find time to spend with your family and friends.

-Get out there now!
-Start coaching now.
-It doesn't matter if you coach for free or charge: coach, coach, coach.
+Get out there.
+Start your coaching now!
+Whether you coach for free or charge money doesn’t matter: coach, coach, coach.
 The faster you get going, the more you’ll learn and grow.

-Sharpen your skills and begin living the life of your dreams.
+Sharpen your coaching skills and begin living the life of your dreams.
 Give yourself permission to succeed and fail.
-Then, learn from your success and failures.
+Then, learn from your success and failure.

-Now, let’s jump into the practical steps to start a coaching business.
+Now, let’s take the practical steps to start a coaching business.

 One of the first things you need to do is understand your skills.
-Your skills are not your work "experience" as written on your resume.
+And I’m not talking about your “work experience,” as written on your resume.

 A skill is “the ability to do something well; expertise.”
 You need to identify four sets of skills:

-Skills you don’t have to run your business
+2. Skills you don’t have to run your coaching business

 Remember, the “riches are in the niches.”